typelevel/governance/org-docs/CHARTER.md

 **8.1 Admission.** Projects may apply for admission with written notice to the Steering Committee on behalf of a consensus of the project's stakeholders.
 The application is approved with at least a 3/4 affirmative vote of the Steering Committee.

 **8.2 Removal.** An Organization project may be removed from the Organization with at least a 3/4 affirmative vote of the Steering Committee.
-Removed Organizatoin projects may be archived or transferred to another organization or individual.
+Removed Organization projects may be archived or transferred to another organization or individual.
 Removed Organization projects may remain affiliated by decision of the Steering Committee.

 **8.3 Initial projects.** Projects already hosted under the Typelevel GitHub organization when this charter is ratified are considered Organization projects unless they are later removed.